wp-plugins/livepress/readme.txt

 == Screenshots ==

-1. Very simple set up of the widget on an empty blog...
-(I admit, it's just to have a screenshot at all :P)
+1. Very simple set up of the widget on an empty blog.
+2. The Widget configuration panel